-NOTE: There are unreported/undocumented exports of products from the United States to the Republic of Cuba; channels included direct charter flights (now regularly-scheduled flights), third-country regularly-scheduled airlines, and cargo vessels.
+NOTE: There are unreported/undocumented exports of products from the United States to the Republic of Cuba; channels included direct charter flights (regularly-scheduled flights as of the third quarter of 2016), third-country regularly-scheduled airlines, and cargo vessels.
 Products include, but are not limited to, welding equipment, power tools, electronic equipment, printers, cooking supplies, medical supplies, household implements, etc., taken as baggage (checked and carry-on) by passengers.